 HOP enhancements began August 2018

 Starting Aug.
-26, 2018, the HOP will shift to a new schedule-based service that provides better reliability for riders.
-It will also have expanded service hours on weekends and a consistent year-round schedule (currently, the HOP reduces service on some segments during the summer in response to the decline in CU students).
+26, 2018, the HOP shifted to a new schedule-based service that provides better reliability for riders.
+It now has expanded service hours on weekends and a consistent year-round schedule.

 - 7 a.m. to 7 p.m.: 10-minute frequency